Navayuvan-SB/Navayuvan-SB/README.md

 - 💬 Ask me about **Science and Technology 😆**, you can't stop me talking!

-- ⚡ Fun fact **Development Language may differ, but the concepts will be the same.**
+- ⚡ Fun fact - Focus on learning the concepts, because **development Language may differ, but the concepts will be the same.**

 ---